alevchuk/minibank/README.md

 While your bitcoin chain syncs...

-#### Host name
+#### Name your Pi

 Give your host a name.
 Edit 2 files replacing "raspberrypi" with the name you came up with.
+No spaces or punctuation.
 ```
 sudo vi /etc/hostname
 sudo vi /etc/hosts  # edit the line with 127.0.1.1
 ```

-you'll see the change after rebooting, run `sudo reboot`, re-SSH back in run `sudo mount /mnt/btrfs/` and resume the chain sync:
+you'll see the change after rebooting, run sudo reboot, re-SSH back in run `sudo mount /mnt/btrfs/` and resume the chain sync:
 ```
 sudo su -l bitcoin
 bitcoind